-The Bank has established a mechanism for monitoring compliance with the Policy and affected persons are required to notify the Company Secretary of transactions undertaken on their accounts in the Bank's securities
+The Bank has established a mechanism for monitoring compliance with the Policy and affected persons are required to notify the Company Secretary of transactions undertaken on their accounts in the Bank's securities.

 Enquiries are also made to confirm the Directors compliance with the Policy and in event of non-compliance, the reasons for same and the remedial steps taken.
-In addition to being hosted on the Bank's website and SharePoint Portal (an internal web-based application), the Policy is circulated to all
+In addition to being hosted on the Bank's website and SharePoint Portal (an internal web-based application), the Policy is circulated to all affected persons on a regular basis.

-Whistle-blowing Policy
+(d) Whistle-blowing Policy

-Fidelity Bank Plc requires all Employees, Directors, Vendors and other Stakeholders to always act with utmost fidelity and good faith in their dealings with the Bank and its stakeholders.
+Fidelity Bank Plc requires all Employees, Directors, Vendors and other Stakeholders to conduct themselves with utmost fidelity and good faith in their dealings with the Bank and its stakeholders at all times.
 The Bank's Whistle-Blowing Policy and Procedures therefore aim to strengthen its corporate governance and risk management architecture whilst enhancing value for all stakeholders.